401(k) Contribution Strategy: How Much Is Enough, When to Push Higher, and What Most People Get Wrong

 European Union: Multi-Pillar Pension Systems

-Pillar 1 (State Pensions): Mandatory public pensions funded through social insurance contributions.
-Benefits based on contribution history and earnings.
-Varies dramatically by country—generous in Nordic countries, modest in Southern Europe.
+Pillar 1 (State Pensions): Mandatory public pensions funded through social insurance.
+Benefits depend on contribution history and earnings, making consistent contributions critical.

 Key Resources: European Securities Markets Authority, EU Pensions Policy, OECD Pension Statistics